Uzair-akrum/dungeonbench/README.md

 ## Greatest Hits (Failures)

-**Gemini counts 7 goblins as 12:**
+**Gemini counts 8 entities as 12:**

 ```
-Expected updateCharacterStats to be called 7 times, got 12
+Expected updateCharacterStats to be called 8 times, got 12
 ```

-It updated some goblins twice.
-In a fight with 7 clearly-named entities.
+It updated some entities twice.
+In a fight with 8 clearly-named entities (7 goblins + player).

 **GPT-5.2 shoots a goblin, forgets to record the damage:**